 GameRankings: PS2: 77%

-Finest Hour wasn’t Call of Duty 2, but was a highly anticipated spin-off until the sequel came.
-I remember being very excited for this because I didn’t have a PC that could run Call of Duty at the time.
+Finest Hour wasn’t Call of Duty 2 but was a highly anticipated spin-off until the sequel came.
+I remember being very excited about this because I didn’t have a PC that could run Call of Duty at the time.
 I remember watching all the preview videos on the OPM demo disc every month.
 Then I finally got it for Christmas that year, it was one of the most memorable World War II shooters I ever played.
 My only issue was that the grenades bounced around like rubber balls and the physics were awful, but it looked damn good.
 The game was highly cinematic and I had a blast and spent countless hours in the multiplayer.
 While this was the first Call of Duty game I played, critics were slamming the game for being another WWII shooter (which it was) and had technical issues.
-With that aside it’s still worth a play through and is very fun.
+With that aside, it’s still worth a playthrough and is very fun.

 Call of Duty